ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v38.md

 * Adding a service to an existing vCenter Server
 * Ordering a stand-alone service (license), such as Caveonix or Veeam®

-For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

 ### Resource requirements for add-on services
 {: #relnotes_v38-services-resource-reqs-services}